 Accessory structures and accessory dwelling units (ADUs) have become increasingly popular in Oregon as a way to expand living space and provide additional income.
 These structures are typically detached from the main house and can include a variety of architectural features, depending on the owner's preferences and the local regulations.
 ADUs are perfect as a mother in-law unit or even a house to serve as a single-family residence.
 Housing affordability is made easy with these types of plans, especially in this housing shortage.

-In Oregon, ADUs are permitted in many residential areas, subject to specific zoning and building codes.
-The state's requirements for ADUs include size limitations, minimum ceiling heights, and specific requirements for plumbing, electrical, and heating systems.
-The structures must also be designed to blend in with the existing architecture of the property and the surrounding neighborhood.
+In Oregon and the Pacific Northwest, ADUs are permitted in many residential areas, subject to specific zoning and building codes.
+The state's requirements for ADUs or residential dwelling unit designs include size limitations, minimum ceiling heights, and specific requirements for plumbing, electrical, and heating systems.
+ADU regulations also state that the structures must also be designed to blend in with the existing architecture of the property and the surrounding neighborhood.

-Overall, accessory structures and ADUs in Oregon can provide a valuable addition to a property, both in terms of living space and potential income.
-By working with a local architect or builder who is familiar with the state's regulations, homeowners can create a unique and functional structure that meets their specific needs while complying with all building codes and zoning requirements.
+Overall, accessory structures and ADU projects in Oregon can provide a valuable addition to a property through new construction, both in terms of living space and potential income through rental housing.
+By working with a local architect or builder who is familiar with the state's regulations, homeowners can create a unique and functional residential development structure that meets their specific needs while complying with all building codes, permit fees, and zoning code requirements.

 Our accessory structures come in a variety of square footage sizes and styles.
 Browse our collection of accessory structure floor plans to find additional information and select your new ADU today.